 Glycerine, an article of comparatively recent discovery is one of the most useful articles ever discovered for the purposes of the toilet, and its merits are now being fully recognized.
 And perfumers have not failed to avail themselves of its useful emollient properties, and to combine it with soaps and other cosmetics with the happiest results.

 The simplest glycerine cosmetic was the previously mentioned glycerine and aromatic water mixture.
-At first this was done with equal parts but it was soon realised that lower levels of glycerine were less likely to produce irritation.
+At first this was done with equal parts but it was soon realised that lower levels of glycerine were less likely to produce irritation and had the additional benefit of reducing the manufacturing cost.
 Recipes for hydrated glycerine were still being promulgated well into the twentieth century, primarily as a remedy for rough or chapped skin.

 Natural glycerine, perfectly neutral, possesses hygienic properties.
 Perfumery thus gives us an hydrated glycerine, slightly aromatic, which is accepted as one of the best preservatives against the action of too keen or too cold air, or for skins subject to roughness, chaps and wrinkles.
 Prepare by taking:—